CEsGutierrez/hotel/design-activity.md

 Revisiting Hotel
 * The refactor.txt part of the assignment was missed at the time of the original submission.
 Therefore, as I reassess the classes in Hotel, I am amassing the following refactoring ideas.

-Refactoring Ideas:
-  * Room Class: remove cost from attr_reader and rework the code to only access the class method of self.cost instead to remove redundancy.
-  * Reservation Class: examine what information needs to accessible from other classes and revisit attr_reader.
-  * Reservation Class: consider moving some of the functionality out of the initialize method.
-  * DateMediator Class: Guess what? look at attr_reader and what actually needs to be accessed from outside of it!
-I seriously think none of its attributes need to be readable from outside.
-  * Consider moving reservations and reserved blocks into Reservation Class out of Booker Class.
-The accompanying methods might have too much reach into instances of Reservation.
-  * Consider moving room_ids into Room Class out of Booker Class.
-Like when the instance of Room is created, move it over.
-  * Detangle

 Booker:
 * What is this class's responsibility?
   * (Booker does too much) It populates the hotel by creating instances of rooms, it instigates reservations, it instigates soft reservations aka blocks, it lists the rooms available for a given date range, it selects the room for a reservation, it transforms soft reservations (blocks) into actual reservations, it validates incoming data.